UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: More Analysis

 As depicted in Figure~\ref{fig:decay}, the UniGraspTransformer effectively replicates the grasping trajectories generated by the dedicated RL policies through offline distillation.
 While there is a minor performance drop from 94.1\% to 91.2\% (88.9\%) in the state-based (vision-based) setting, as illustrated in Figure~\ref{fig:success}, the model demonstrates robust generalization and efficiency.

-\textbf{Qualitative Results.} The progressive online distillation approach~\cite{GSL} employed in UniDexGrasp++\cite{UniDexGrasp++} results in a universal policy that tends to grasp different objects using similar poses, as illustrated in Figure~\ref{fig:diversity_compare}.
+\textbf{Qualitative Results.} The progressive online distillation approach~\cite{GSL} employed in UniDexGrasp++\cite{UniDexGrasp++} results in a universal policy that tends to grasp different objects using similar poses.
 In contrast, our UniGraspTransformer, utilizing a larger model and an offline distillation framework, demonstrates the ability to grasp objects of various shapes with a wide range of diverse poses.
 This increased diversity in grasping strategies is further highlighted in Figure~\ref{fig:demo}.

 \textbf{Real-World Deployment.} We extend the deployment of our vision-based UniGraspTransformer to a real-world environment using the Inspire Hand~\cite{InspireHand}, which features six active DoFs for its fingers.
 The training process remains identical to that used for the Shadow Hand.
 Demonstration videos showcasing grasping across 12 distinct objects are provided in the supplementary materials.